Science Savvy

 Tuesday Oct 08, 2024

-This is one of our early interview episodes!
-We shared a microphone and I hadn't perfected my audio editing—check out our latest episodes for a more polished experience!
+This is one of our early interview episodes.
+We shared a microphone and I hadn't yet perfected my audio editing, so feel free to check out our latest episodes for a more polished experience.

 Saturday Oct 05, 2024

-Welcome to the first episode of Science Savvy with Carmen!
-In this episode, I explore how our brains work as prediction machines to help us navigate everyday life.
-With my background in pharmacology and biomedical engineering, I aim to demystify the science behind daily experiences—starting with how our brains predict and adapt to the world around us.
+Welcome to the first episode of Science Savvy with Carmen.
+In this episode, I explore how our brains work as prediction machines to help us make sense of the world around us.
+With my background in pharmacology and biomedical engineering, I break down the science behind how the brain constantly anticipates and adapts to everyday experiences.

 Further reading and references: